 Q: What qualifications do you offer?

 A: I’ve worked in the consumer products industry for more than 16 years and I’ve held a variety of roles, from market and consumer research to product development to product management.
-In these roles, I have developed strategies to drive profitable growth, managed budgets, people, projects and teams, In additional I have strong collaboration and relationship management skills.
+In these roles, I have developed strategies to drive profitable growth, managed budgets, people, projects and teams.
+In addition I have strong collaboration and relationship management skills.
 Regardless of the role, the power of focus on the consumer and what he or she values about the product is paramount.
-Understanding the motivations, preferences and benefits the consumer seeks defines the roadmap for investment.
+Understanding the motivations, preferences and benefits the consumer seeks defines the road-map for investment.
 As a Councilperson for the residents of Brecksville, I will transfer my skills and focus on the needs of the residents and collaborate with leaders and stakeholders to arrive at outcomes that serve the most.